What You Need to Know About Flying Your Drone in Cold, Winter Weather | Battery Care and Best Practices for Flying in the Cold

 Here are some things to keep in mind regarding your LiPo batteries when flying in the cold:

-Pay attention to the temperature.
+1. Pay Close Attention to the Temperature

 Here are a few more tips for storage: